Section I: Basics

 9. Can I become a member of the FoS?
 How do I join?

-10. Unfortunately, the FoS restricts its numbers to six persons.
+10. Unfortunately, the FoS restricts its numbers to seven persons.
 To have any more members would make the editing and compilation of the netbooks far too difficult!
 If a FoS member was to leave (usually after a strange disappearance), entry to the FoS will be by invitation only.
-If you would like to be considered for membership in the event of that happening, the best way to get our attention is to submit high-quality works to the FoS netbooks and other FoS work!
+If you would like to be considered for membership in the event of that happening, the best way to get our attention is to submit high-quality works to the FoS netbooks and other FoS works!

 11. Are the FoS related to the Kargat/Kargatane?